datacorner/pyBPPIBridge/README.md

 * Include or not the VBO logs (use the includevbo option)
 * Support Unicode (use the unicode option)
 * Can gather Blue Prism logs data beteween 2 dates (use the command line todate and/or fromdate).
 By this way it's possible to manage full or delta load
+* Can exclude all the Start and End stages except the First & Last one in the BP parent process (the ones in the Main Page)
 #### Example
 Launch the program in the shell (windows or linux) command line like this:
 ```